 Learn how to listen to and trust your inner wisdom, build new skills, discover hope and a sense of belonging, as you navigate your unique life's journey.

-I offer somatic (body based), transpersonal (spiritual), and trauma-informed practices in my work.
+I offer somatic (body based), transpersonal (spiritual), and trauma-informed practices in my integrative approach to psychotherapy.

 I primarily see individual adults, with special interest in supporting:

 Life-transitions, expected and unexpected

 My practice is inclusive of Black, Indigenous, People of Color and the LGBTQIA+ community.

 MA in Holistic Counseling Psychology from John F. Kennedy University, a program that integrates Somatic and Transpersonal Psychologies, with an emphasis in Buddhist Psychology.

 BA in Design Studies with a minor in Art History and Visual Culture from San Jose State University

 Integrative Medicine for Mental Health through Dr. Leslie Korn